By Jonathan Griffin. Editor, SEO Consultant, & Developer.

 You will see below a copy of the Review Rich Snippet data showing the falls continuing for a further day:

-It is not clear whether the two events are related, but it is possible that the discussion on Twitter prompted some testing by Google.
+It is not clear whether the two events are related, but it is possible that the discussion prompted testing by Google.